ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 * We wait for it to complete...
 * ..and then move on to the next statement.

-Therefore, the order of execution is predictable

 @ulend

+Note:
+- Let's kick off with what we already know
+- Therefore, the order of execution is predictable

 ---

-## Flow of Execution: The asynchronous model

-In asynchronous programming
+In asynchronous programming:

 @ul